lavague-ai/LaVague/docs/docs/examples/huggingface-papers-retrieval.md

 <a target="_blank" href="https://colab.research.google.com/github/lavague-ai/LaVague/blob/add-example/docs/docs/examples/notebooks/hf-paper-retrieval-example.ipynb">
 <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a>

-This notebook shows how one can use LaVague to create an agent that can outperform Gemni or ChatGPT on the task of finding the latest hotest papers on [HuggingFace Papers](https://huggingface.co/papers)!
+This notebook shows how one can use LaVague to create an agent that can outperform Gemini or ChatGPT on the task of finding the latest hottest papers on [HuggingFace Papers](https://huggingface.co/papers)!

 ![HuggingFace paper example](../../assets/papers.png)